 "When the occasion calls for it.
 You don't, apparently."

-Hiccup didn't seem the least bit put off by it, and just as suddenly as the anxiety came to her it vanished.
-She remembered that this was a man who knew of her customs—the same reason why she stayed in the first place.
+Hiccup didn't seem the least bit put off by it, and her anxiety vanished as suddenly as it came.
+She remembered that this was a man who knew of her customs—the very reason why she stayed in the first place.

-"I'm honored," Hiccup returned, using a voice ambiguous to sarcasm.
+"I'm honored," Hiccup returned, in a voice ambiguous to sarcasm.

 Camicazi wouldn't waste a moment assembling a second meaning to his response.
 She went back to clothes hunting, snagging her belt off a ceiling rafter, occupying her mind with scenarios to explain how it ended there in the first place, rather than the slowly clearing eyes that sized her up.